 8255A Programmable Peripheral Interface Pinout and Working

 8255 is general purpose programmable peripheral interface.
 It is used with many microprocessors and microcontrollers for various purposes.
 The device has three 8-bit ports port A, port B and port C. These ports can be used as input or output.
-These ports are further divided in to two groups group A and group B. Group A contains port A and port C upper (four nibbles 7, 6, 5, 4) control.
-Group B contains port B and port C lower (four nibbles 0, 1, 2, 3) control.
+These ports are further divided in to two groups A and B. Each group further has ports.
+Group A is comprised of port A and port C upper nibbles (pins 7, 6, 5, 4) control.
+Group B contains port B and port C lower nibble( 0, 1, 2, 3).

 A0 and A1

 These both pins select the ports.
 Combination of high and low level signal on these pins selects the ports A, B and C. Not only these pins are used to select port but also can write control word in device.

 Control Word is an instruction or command send to 8255 to set its ports or pins as input, output or interrupt driven.

 There are three modes in which the device can be used.